Evel Knievel: Core values

 Evel Knievel took great pride in his core values.
-Throughout his career and later life he would repeatedly talk about the importance of "keeping his word".
-He stated that although he knew he may not successfully make a jump or even survive the canyon jump, he followed through with each stunt because he gave his word that he would.
+Throughout his career and later life, he would repeatedly talk about the importance of "keeping his word".
+He stated that, although he knew he might not successfully make a jump or even survive the canyon jump, he followed through with each stunt because he gave his word that he would.
 Before the canyon jump, Knievel stated, "If someone says to you, 'that guy should have never jumped the canyon.
 You knew if he did, that he'd lose his life and that he was crazy.'
 Do me a favor.
 Tell him that you saw me here and regardless of what I was, that you knew me, and that I kept my word."

 In Last of the Gladiators, Knievel discussed the crash of a 1970 Pepsi-Cola sponsored jump in Yakima, Washington.
 Knievel knew the jump was very questionable, but stated, "I went ahead and did it anyway.
 When you give your word to somebody that you're going to do something, you've gotta do it."
 In the 1971 biopic, George Hamilton (as Knievel) emphasizes in the opening monologue that a man does not go back on his word.